 Every Title I school must have a parent volunteer to be a member of the Parent Advisory Council (PAC).
 This only requires attending two meetings a year and then reporting back to our SAC meetings.

 Please contact Michelle Ladd at 727-469-5987, email firstname.lastname@example.org, if you are interested.

 Title 1 Additional Information:

 Title I schools receive federal dollars to fund the following:

 - Personnel to help students succeed.
-At Skycrest, we have a full time Reading Interventionist, a Reading Coach, a full-time Social Worker and a full-time Multi-Tiered Systems Support coach.
+At Skycrest, we have a full time Reading Interventionist, a full-time Social Worker and a full-time Multi-Tiered Systems Support coach.

-- Academic workshops/family nights – Literacy night, STEM night, FSA/Middle School information night, and the Art and Student Showcase are offered to students and their families.
+- Academic workshops/family nights – Literacy night, STEM & Math night, FSA/Middle School information night, Kindergarten Round Up and the Art and Student Showcase are offered to students and their families.
 We provide families with free books and the opportunity to learn strategies to help their children to be better readers, mathematicians, and scientists.

 - Professional Development for staff members including a stipend to be paid to all staff who participate in school-based trainings after school.
-At Skycrest, we will be offering two book studies to build teachers capacity in equitable practices.
+At Skycrest, we offer book studies to build teachers capacity in equitable practices.
 As well as, working with instructional staff after school hours to delve deep into our student data and ELA standards plan focused instruction to meet the needs of our students.

-- Promise Time program/ELP program – after school tutoring program.
-Materials and funds for salaries were provided during the 2019-2020 school year.
-(Examples - Spanish club, ST Math Club, Boys club, Promise time tutoring groups, Coding club, Reading/Writing Club)
+- Promise Time Program/ELP program – after school tutoring program.
+Materials and funds for salaries are provided during the school year.
+(Examples - Waterford Program, Promise time tutoring groups, Coding club, Reading/Writing Club)